 Activists kidnap 2 Chinese workers at Myanmar mine

-YANGON, Myanmar (AP) — Two Chinese workers at a copper mine in Myanmar were freed Monday after being held more than 30 hours by activists who were demanding the closure of the mine.
+YANGON, Myanmar (AP) — Two Chinese workers at a copper mine in Myanmar have been kidnapped by activists who are demanding the project be halted, the company and villagers said Monday.

-The two 23-year-old Chinese contractors were abducted Sunday as they were carrying out a land survey, the Wanbao Mining company said.
+The Wanbao Mining company released a statement condemning the "unprovoked act" and demanding the immediate release of the two 23-year-old contractors.
+They were abducted Sunday as they were carrying out a land survey, the company said.

 The Letpadaung mine — a joint venture between a Myanmar military-controlled holding company and China's Wanbao Mining Copper Ltd., a unit of weapons manufacturer China North Industries Corp. — has been a focal point of land rights disputes in recent years.